CICE-Consortium/CICE/doc/source/user_guide/ug_troubleshooting.rst

 using `runtype` = ‘initial’.
-Binary restart files that were provided with CICE v4.1 were made using the BL99 thermodynamics with 4 layers and 5 thickness categories (`kcatbound` = 0) and therefore can not be used for the default CICE v5 configuration (7 layers).
+Binary restart files that were provided with CICE v4.1 were made using the BL99 thermodynamics with 4 layers and 5 thickness categories (`kcatbound` = 0) and therefore can not be used for the default CICE v5 and later configuration (7 layers).
 In addition, CICE’s default restart file format is now  instead of binary.

 Restarting a run using `runtype` = ‘continue’ requires restart data for